Website look and feel for the Chinese market.

 Chinese companies and consumers want to see overseas websites that look and feel like their local country.
 They do not want to see a Chinese-looking site that will question the genuine source of products or services.

-We recommend keeping your website's look and feel unchanged for the Chinese market, provided it has a responsive design and is displayed clearly on mobiles and tablets.
+We recommend keeping your website's look and feel unchanged for the Chinese market, as it features a responsive design that displays clearly on mobiles and tablets.

 The credibility of information, products, services, etc., on the Internet has been an issue for many years.
-How do you know what you read is correct, or are you purchasing a genuine product?
+How do you verify that what you read is accurate, or are you buying a genuine product?

-• Make sure your and your business's contact details are updated to data and working.
+- Make sure your and your business's contact details are updated in the data and are working.

 In China, it is difficult to tell if a product is a "copy" product.
-Keeping your website's “overseas” look and feel will help give you confidence that your products are genuine.
+Maintaining your website's “overseas” look and feel can help you feel confident that your products are genuine.

 Look and feel of your business on the Chinese mobile and tablets